berkio3x/pydisq/README.md

 #### Contributing
 Want to add features?
 Improve existing code or fix bugs?
 Awesome!!
-Clone the repository and submit a pull request.
+Please fork the repository and submit a pull request.